NSCI 6030 Neuroscience Seminar [1 Credit]

 Instructor: Clark

-This course is concerned with the structure and function of the human nervous system.
+This course is concerned with the structure and function of the human and non-human nervous systems.
 In addition to lectures, this course provides hands-on examination of neuroanatomical structures.
 Most neuroscience research requires a working knowledge of the structural components of the nervous system as the basis of understanding conceptual aspects of nervous system function.
-This course is designed to provide a clear and concise account of the anatomy of the human nervous system in sufficient detail to understand the main functions and common disorders which impact the nervous system.
-This method will demonstrate how knowledge of neuroanatomy can aid in understanding clinical symptoms and emphasizes those areas of neuroanatomy which are particularly relevant to human neurological disorders.
-In addition, this course will focus on some broad aspects of human neuroscience and how they are rooted in the structure of the nervous system.
+This course is designed to provide a clear and concise account of the anatomy of the nervous system in sufficient detail to understand the main functions and common disorders which impact the nervous system.
+This approach will demonstrate how knowledge of neuroanatomy can aid in understanding clinical symptoms and emphasizes those areas of neuroanatomy which are particularly relevant to human neurological disorders.

 Instructor: Staff